fsprojects/fsharp-ai-tools/README.md

 2. A DSL implementation for `tf { ... }` that supports first-pass shape-checking/inference and other nice things

+The most important result here is preliminary proof-of-concept that it is possible to build real, full-speed TF graphs using a fairly thin differentiable-DSL whose intended semantics are clear and relatively independent of TF, while still achieving some degree of cohabitation with the TF ecosystem (graphs are graphs, and we believe they can be saved/visualized using standard TF tools, and even made to interoperate with TF-Python).

 # The TensorFlow API for the F# Programming Language

 See `TensorFlow.FSharp`.
 This API is designed in a similar way to `TensorFlowSharp`, but is implemented directly in F# and